 6.9.3.2.4.2 Additives.

-Additives necessary for the treatment of the resin, such as catalysts, accelerators, hardeners and thixotropic substances as well as materials used to improve the tank, such as fillers, colors, pigments etc. shall not cause weakening of the material, taking into account lifetime and temperature expectancy of the design.
+Additives necessary for the treatment of the resin, such as catalysts, accelerators, hardeners and thixotropic substances as well as materials used to improve the FRP service equipment, such as fillers, colors, pigments etc. shall not cause weakening of the material, taking into account lifetime and temperature expectancy of the design.

 6.9.3.2.4.3 Reinforcement fibres.

-The reinforcement fibres shall be short-chopped or continuous fibres of several types.
+The reinforcement fibres shall be chopped or continuous fibres of several types.

 6.9.3.2.4.4 FRP service equipment shall be manufactured by compression molding, injection molding, reinforced reaction injection molding or hand lay-up.
 Other manufacturing technologies may be applied with the agreement of the competent authority.